Ben Brown: Chef, loving uncle, 'champion of the people'

 Brown was a very good cook — and could be critical when it wasn't done right.
 He loved good wine, too.

 He came from a family of cooks.
-He had no traditional training but approached cooking like a chef.
-He loved to make lamb and enjoyed different spice and herb combinations.
+Ben had no traditional training but approached the kitchen like a chef.
+He loved to make lamb, among other things, and enjoyed different spice and herb combinations.

-"He just kinda knew what went with what and what you should do," she said.
+"He just kinda knew what went with what and what you should do," Perkins said.
 "He couldn't stand it when someone overcooked something."

-Close friend Nikki Kyner said she wasn't surprised to hear Ben had shown up in Georgia with a massive fish in tow.
+Close friend Nikki Kyner said she wasn't surprised to hear Ben had taken a plane to Georgia with a massive fish in tow.

 In Berkeley, he loved shopping at Monterey Market and also Monterey Fish Market, just up the street.